skunklab/virtualrtu/README.md

     configure itself and the solution is ready to use.
 Using the “Echo Client” console application you should be able to send and receive messages.

+---
+Other
+--
+Learn out applying [constraints](docs/constraints.md) to Modbus messages to filter interactions between clients and an RTU.